you’re somehow connected

 where we are now and what will come in the future.
 It reflects on how we are all somehow connected.

-Inspired by August Strindberg’s A Dream Play, where Agnes, the Vedic God daughter, sinks towards the Earth in the attempt to understand humans,
+Inspired by August Strindberg’s A Dream Play, where Agnes, the Vedic God daughter, sinks towards the Earth in the attempt to understand humans, their agony and dreams, you’re somehow connected explores the matter of being through sound, light and air.

 In the piece, new classical music and electronic composition, manipulated field recordings of the body, skin and breathing is incorporated